Trump's presidency: What's at stake for Mexico?

 That money is a lifeline for many poor Mexicans, especially when the economy is struggling.

-The Trump administration could make it much harder for Mexicans or Americans in the US to send cash to the country by blocking remittances -- an idea he floated on the campaign trial in a letter to the Washington Post.
+The Trump administration could make it much harder for Mexicans or Americans in the US to send cash to the country by blocking remittances -- an idea he floated on the campaign trail in a letter to the Washington Post.

 Visas